cyoon84/fss-admin-page/README.md

 - Can record visit record of each students, also able to edit / delete
 - Add a reminder for each students (e.g. not to forget to follow up with students for some important businesses such as visa extension, etc)

+## Working lists - as of September 28 ##

+- Add a new student, user can add initial visit records and previous schools when adding a new student
+- Search for students
+- Update, Delete students information
+-- For deleting a student, user can choose to permanently delete the record from the database or make it inactive for a time being (can be active again)
+- Add / edit/ delete new visit record for each students
+- Add a reminder and follow up on a reminder.
+When user followed up, it will show it under 'previous reminder' section.
+From 'previous reminder' section, user can choose to clear it out
+- Master list of students registered in the database
+- Login / logout (making use of JQuery Session Plugin - https://github.com/AlexChittock/JQuery-Session-Plugin ) - making the site more secure

+## Working in progress - as of September 28 ##
+- Updating previous school
+- Few other enhancements requested by FSS Toronto Agency

+---

 ## Working lists - as of September 25 ##

 - Add a new student